 Special use permits are required for any activity that provides a benefit to an individual group or organization rather than the public at large.
 A permit is also required for an activity not initiated, sponsored, nor conducted by the National Park Service that is disruptive or potentially disruptive to normal park operations.

-If you are unsure if the activity you have planned requires a special use permit please call 814-495-4643 or click here to submit your question to the Special Use Coordinator.
+If you are unsure if the activity you have planned requires a special use permit please call 724-329-8131.

-Print blank form, complete with pen, sign and mail it in.
+For a special use permit, click on the highlighted link.
+Print blank form, complete with pen, sign and mail it in to this address: